intelie/gitbook-drilling/collector/local-data-storage.md

 # Local data storage

-All the data received by the collector, independently of the format, is either stored locally and sent to Intelie Live as-is.
+All the data received by the collector, independently of the format, is either stored locally and sent to INTELIE Live as-is.
 That is, no modification is performed on the collected data inside the collector.

-All the data is stored in the file `/opt/intelie/liverig/data/data.log.` Simultaneously, a thread pool is reading this file and sending all of the data to Intelie Live.
+All the data is stored in the file `/opt/intelie/liverig/data/data.log.` Simultaneously, a thread pool is reading this file and sending all of the data to INTELIE Live.
 The process takes just a few milliseconds.

 In this file, it is possible to see the **original data** (3), and also some **control information** (1) and **some metadata** (2) that are created and transmitted together, as shown in the image below.